 - "Re-Animated" begins with a little girl alone in the woods, singing Casey's songs softly to herself as ominous music plays.
 It keeps going and going, a sense of dread building until she spots a shallow grave with bones protruding.
 She then screams in utter terror "Casey!"
 It is very eerie with a different feel from how the program usually is, and can fool viewers into thinking they're watching a different show.

-The Chrimbus Carol sketches.
-Carol gets angry at Mister Henderson while his head is under a guillotine blade.
+- The Chrimbus Carol sketches.
+Carol gets angry at Mister Henderson for not being sadistic enough to her while his head is under a guillotine blade.
 Instead of taking his head off in a comical fashion, the blade cuts halfway through his neck and he lies there in agony, thrashing and coughing up blood.
 It's absolutely horrifying how realistic it is.

 - And once Mr. Henderson recovers, he's not happy with the fact that Gary (the brother of Larry, who committed suicide in a previous series), has been cheating with Carol.
 He comes back into the office with his voice unnervingly perishing, croaky and whispery, beats Gary to death in There Will Be Blood-like fashion, and then tells Carol how brutally and sadistically he's going to sexually use her for Chrimbus, all in the croaking voice, until he finally regains his voice and shouts "CAPICE?!"
 Thankfully, this is what Carol wanted all along...so hooray?

 - Pierre getting frostbite when he gets lost in the snowy woods.
 His fingers blacken, and he saws off his hand and leg, the blood now black sludge.
 Then his face ages and decays graphically, his nose rotting off by the end.
 They even put the final "Great job!" message over it so we can take a nice, long look at Pierre's ruined features.